HassanSherwani/Neural_Networks_from_Scratch/README.md

 https://nnfs.io/

 At few points have been added as for my own research.
-But, full credit goes to such developers who helped me in learning neural network concepts.
+But, full credit goes to the developers/authors who helped me in learning neural network concepts.